iRankHub/backend/docs/api/tournament.md

    - Use `GetTournament` again to verify the changes.

    e.
 Invitation Management:
+   - Use `GetInvitationsByUser` to get a list of all tournament invitations a user received and their status.
-   - Use `AcceptInvitation` to accept an invitation for a school or volunteer.
+   - Use `GetInvitationsByTournament` to get a list of all invitations for a particular tournament and their status.
-   - Use `DeclineInvitation` to decline an invitation.
+   - Use `UpdateInvitationStatus` to updat the status of a single invitation.
-   - Use `GetInvitationStatus` to check the status of an invitation and its registered teams.
+   - Use `BulkUpdateInvitationStatus` to update the status of multiple invitations at once.
+   - Use `ResendInvitation` to resend a single invitation to a user.
+   - Use `BulkResendInvitations` to resend multiple invitations to selected users at once.

    f.
 Tournament Deletion:
    - Use `DeleteTournament` to remove a tournament.
    - Attempt to `GetTournament` for the deleted tournament (should fail).

-   g.
-Bulk Invitation Management:
-   - Use `BulkAcceptInvitations` to accept multiple invitations at once.
-   - Use `BulkDeclineInvitations` to decline multiple invitations at once.
-   - Use `BulkResendInvitations` to resend multiple invitations at once.
-   - Use `GetAllInvitations` to retrieve all invitations in the system.
-   - Verify the changes using `GetInvitationStatus` for individual invitations.

 4. For each test, verify that the appropriate email notifications are sent (tournament creation confirmation, invitations, reminders).